icorn1/Airborne-Project/README.md

       <br />
       <details><summary><i>main.script</i></summary>

 This code is written in urscript and runs on the UR.
 This code handles all the logic on the robot.
-This script contains a function for the initialisation of the robot that turns all the digital outputs on and gets the analog output on the right value.
+This script contains a function called Initialise() for the initialisation of the robot that turns all the digital outputs on and gets the analog output on the right value and a function called De_initialise() to turn all the digital ports off.
+The function calibrate() is used to preform an automatic calibration.
+The robot lets the laptop know that it wants to start calibration, the laptop sends the right poses to the robot.
+The robot moves to the pose and the laptop takes a picture using the camera (for this the genie nano is used).
+This is done for as many poses as needed.
+Then when the calibration is finished all the logic on the laptop calculates the calibration.

 > This code is not completed yet and will be updated until the end of the project
 ---